chris-j-akers/tho-smooth-jekyll-theme/README.md

 ## Introduction

-ThoSmooth is a simple jekyll theme with both light and dark modes.
+ThoSmooth is a simple jekyll theme with light and dark modes, and a hamburger-style pop-out navigation menu.

 To take a look, just clone the repo and run `jekyll serve`.